alepgr/SnAIRbeats/README.md

 * [Instagram](https://www.instagram.com/snairbeats/)
 * [TikTok](https://www.tiktok.com/@snairbeats?_t=ZN-8uF2Rv9Fbuw&_r=1)

-# Authors and contributions
+# Authors
 * Calum Robertson
-* Alejandra Paja Garcia
 * Aleksandar Zahariev
 * Mohammed Alqabandi
 * Renata Cia Sanches Loberto
+* Alejandra Paja Garcia

 # Licenses
 The IMU driver has been adapted from the driver written by [NTKot](https://github.com/NTkot) and can be found at [https://github.com/NTkot/icm20948_i2c](https://github.com/NTkot/icm20948_i2c)

+The ALSAPlayer library has been adapted from the driver written by [Adam Stark](https://github.com/adamstark) and can be found at [https://github.com/adamstark/AudioFile](https://github.com/adamstark/AudioFile)